Notes on the Zig programming language

 I had a go at using Mach, but gave up.

-I used raylib to render maps from this dataset
+I used raylib to render maps from this dataset.
+Raylib is very good.

 I wrote some variants of A* plus visualisations on these maps.

 Overall it's been a pleasant experience.
-It's much easier to work with than working in C and C++.
+It's much easier to work with than C and C++.
 I know that I should really just learn Rust instead but I'm just not excited by it.
+Zig really scratches an itch.
+The previous choices for system programming languages are:

 1. Links about Zig